 One patient, a 52 year old attorney, explains it this way: When you are in your twenties, you don’t get up in the morning and pound your chest and exclaim: I’m twenty and I feel great and I recovered quickly from that basketball game and I’m not gaining fat and sex is great!
 You just live your life and go with the ups and downs.
 After being on GHRT for a while that is what it is like.
 You don t marvel at the effects every day, you just live on a better level.

-As anti-aging physicians, our goal is to rectangularize the functionality curve of the human lifespan, helping our patients to stay strong and vigorous as long as possible without gradual and protracted deterioration.
+As anti-aging providers, our goal is to rectangularize the functionality curve of the human lifespan, helping our patients to stay strong and vigorous as long as possible without gradual and protracted deterioration.
 We know GHRT is a proven defense against frailty and when added to lifestyle this is our chance to stay stronger and more functional.
 If we were to stay perfect, why intervene?
 But since we don’t, this is one route to maintaining function while we await the genetic and biochemical therapies that will be available in the near future.
 Patients treated with GHRT are happier and healthier.
 Just ask one.

 Note from NBH: There are many articles regarding HGH.
 There are also many fraudulent claims made for non-injectible forms of HGH.
 The fraudulent claims often cite real HGH studies and attempt to bootstrap their product onto the back of the legitimate research.